2 Dangerous Car Seat Mistakes and Solutions

 Solution: Ensure to check the tag to know the car seat's height and weight restriction as soon as you get the seat.
 Set up reminders in your calendar periodically to review the car seat's limitations and your child's height and weight.
 When you check the car seat, it's crucial to make sure the straps are positioned at or above the child's shoulders for forward-facing models and at or below for a rear-facing seat.

 We’ve all been there: Your child gets sick right after urgent care closes — or worse, in the middle of the night.
-So do...Read More
+So do you wait it out, or do you load up and head to the Children’s ER?
+Pediatric Emergency Physician Joey Gassen, MD , with...Read More